girishatindra/taskscalendar/README.md

 ### :desktop_computer: Executable
 You can install the executable directly from the Releases page.

-1. Download the latest :file_folder:`.zip` file from the Releases section.
+1. Download the latest :file_folder:`taskscalendar.zip` file from the [Releases](https://github.com/girishatindra/taskscalendar/releases/tag/v1.0.0-beta) section.

 2. Extract the contents.
 You’ll find:
       - **taskcalendar.exe** – *the standalone application*
       - **tasks.txt** – *used to track tasks*
+      - **workout.json** - *includes the calendar details in json format of the task*

 3. Run taskcalendar.exe
    > A console window will appear displaying the Flask server output.
 You can `Ctrl + Click` the URL or copy and paste it into your browser to open the UI